viplavfauzdar/docker-live-reload-gradle/readme.md

 # Remote Live Reload

-This is a demo of Remote Live Reloading of an application in development running inside of a docker container (or a remote VM or server) using spring-boot-devtools.
+This is a demo of Remote Live Reloading of an application in development running inside of a docker container (or a remote VM or Server) using spring-boot-devtools.

 ## Spring Boot Devtools

 Spring boot devtools is meant to bs used in inside of the IDE.
-For that reason spring by default blocks the detools jar from being packaged inside of the application jar, because it assumes that its for production deployment.
+For that reason spring by default blocks the devtools jar from being packaged inside of the application jar, because it assumes that its for production deployment.

+The below configurations need to be made to your application after you've added devtools.

-### Devtools config
+### Devtools Config

-***Gradle***
+First thing to do is to tell spring to not exclude devtools jar from being packaged inside the application jar.

+**Gradle**
+> Add below config to
+> `build.gradle`
 ```
 bootJar {
 	excludeDevtools = false
 }
 ```
-***Maven***
+**Maven**
+> Add below config to
+> `pom.xml`
 ```
 <configuration>
     <excludeDevtools>false</excludeDevtools>